 There are a range of treatment options available for women dealing with postpartum anxiety.
 Dr. Venuto recommends the following:

-- Various therapy approaches, including interpersonal psychotherapy, cognitive-behavioral therapy, and dialectical behavioral therapy
+- Various therapy approaches, including interpersonal psychotherapy, cognitive-behavioral therapy (CBT), and dialectical behavioral therapy (DBT)

 - Talk therapy and psychotropic medication (work particularly well in conjunction, but both can prove successful independently)